KotoLLC/peacenik/docs/README.md

 ## Introduction

-Koto is an ad-free, hate-free, distributed social network.
+Koto is an ad-free distributed social network.

 Koto is comparable to Facebook, rather than Twitter, as it is for closed circles of friendships.